hybridgroup/kidsruby/README.md

 * capture keystrokes within main Qt app and pipe to stdin when executing ruby process so we can support gets
 * replace DBus communications with http based protocol which allows better multi-platform support and fewer installation dependancies
 * fix background color
+* A couple of funny things with the formatting of gets

 ## TODO

 ### CORE
-* A couple of funny things with the formatting of gets

 ### TURTLE
 * make the turtle canvas keep a correct aspect ratio when resized

 ### EDITOR
-* switch editor colors to white background for better presentation display
+* switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back
 * paste into editor (copy already works)

 ### HELP/TUTORIAL